 - unused or outdated prescription medications (no controlled substances or sharps & needles)

 - toxic aerosol canisters

-- compressed gas cylinders (empty cylinders can go to Scrap Metal)
+- household compressed gas cylinders (e.g. propane.
+Commercial quantities or types of gas not accepted.
+Empty cylinders can go to Scrap Metal)

 - oil-based paint & stains. liquid lead-based paints.

 - miscellaneous hazardous or toxic household products

 - Business or Farm (including unwanted farm pesticides) waste are prohibited by law

 - Government Agency or Non-profit group generated waste are prohibited (see Business Resources)

 - electronic waste (computers, TVs, printers & etc.), for disposal options see our e-waste page.

 - latex paint and base (These items will be collected for reuse by Recycle Hawai‘i at the Hilo, Kona & Waimea HHW Events; if the paint is junk/rusty solidify it by letting it completely dry out to a solid and dispose in regular trash.)

 - used cooking oil (solidify or absorb and dispose with trash or see our food/organics waste page - freezing doesn't count as solidification)